"...Bugg's jewellery embodies an expression of solidity, groundedness and finesse"

 Known for pushing the boundaries of jewellery design, her practice merges traditional craftsmanship with emerging technologies, embedding NFC tags, QR codes, and AI to create objects that hold memory, message, and meaning.
 Her private commissions include a QR-activated brooch for David Walsh, and her work often engages with community, philosophical, ecological, and deeply personal themes.

 Currently developing The MycoVerse - a vision for a fungi-powered creative ecosystem based in a decommissioned church on Tasmania’s wild West Coast.
-Part museum, part speculative VR experience, part regenerative lab, the project brings together science, art, and community to reimagine how we adapt to ecological and social change.
-It reflects a long-term commitment to sustainable futures, place-based storytelling, and transformational collaboration.
+Part exhibition, part speculative VR experience, part regenerative lab, the project brings together science, art, and community to reimagine how we adapt to ecological and social change.

 Continually pushing the boundaries of jewellery, Emma creates artefacts for future generations that document what it means to be human in this era.